 - being over the age of 40 years

-- being infected with certain strains of the human papillomavirus (HPV), including strains 16 and 18
+- contracting certain strains of the human papillomavirus (HPV), including strains 16 and 18

 A person should consult a doctor or dentist about any unusual changes to their lips or mouth, particularly lumps or other lesions that do not get better on their own.